 Basic information

 Age Gender Game experience major

 Have you ever used VR?
 No Yes

-Have you paid attention to the news of female population sales? f No Yes
+Have you paid attention to the news of female population sales?
+No Yes

-Have you read related articles on this game? s No Yes
+Have you read related articles on this game?
+No Yes

 Recognition check

 Question Get it Maybe Get it Not sure Maybe don't get it Don't get it

-Where the protagonist was kidnapped?
+Where the protagonist was

+kidnapped?

 Who bought the protagonist?

-What is the attitude of the protagonist 's husband towards her?
+What is the attitude of the protagonist

+'s husband towards her?

-What are the protagonists' means of suicide?
+What are the protagonists' means of

+suicide?

 Why the protagonists left the village?

-What reminds the protagonist of life's hopes?
+What reminds the protagonist of life's

+hopes?

-How is the protagonist known to the public?
+How is the protagonist known to the

+public?

-Why doesn't the local government want the public to know about the protagonist?
+Why doesn't the local government

+want the public to know about the

+protagonist?

-What is the attitude of the villagers towards this?
+What is the attitude of the villagers

+towards this?

 Did you understand the ending?

 Correctness check

 Full score 100Correct answer +1 score:

 Empathy check

 Stage No feeling felt a strong emotion

 1

 2

 3

 4

+: No feeling

-: Feel feeling ling emotions, but not enough to tak s emotional and takes short-term/sit ls emotional and takes long-term/ co /complex actions. ngle/simple actions.
+: Feeling emotions, but not enough to take action.

+: Feels emotional and takes short-term/single/simple actions.

+: Feels emotional and takes long-term/ continuous/

+/complex actions.

+-